 First disconnect the negative pole, then the positive pole from the battery.
-Remove the filter box cover and detach the rubber band.
+Remove the filter box cover and detach both rubber bands [1].

 Remove the battery.

 Install the battery as described for the specific type of battery (see illustration).
 Connect the minus pole to the battery last.